Not wasting time, the villain destroys this home town before the game starts.

 The Chosen One's hometown of Arroyo in Fallout 2 - ironically, the village is destroyed just as the hero finds the item that was supposed to save it.

-In the ending, the village is rebuilt after freeing the survivors from the enclave, and the Chosen One leads the village.
+In the ending, the village is rebuilt after freeing the survivors from the Enclave, and the Chosen One becomes the new leader.